tsduck/tsduck/scripts/README.md

   automatically rebuilt by the MSBuild project and there is no need to explicitly run this script.

-- `build-installer.ps1` : This script builds the binary installers for TSDuck.
-  It automatically invokes `build.ps1`.
-So, to build TSDuck installers from a freshly cloned repository, just run this script.

-- `tsduck.props` : This Visual Studio property file is installed with the TSDuck development environment.
-It is referenced by third-party applications using the TSDuck library.

 - `install-prerequisites.ps1` : This script downloads and installs all
   pre-requisite packages to build TSDuck on Windows.